© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age enclosure is a scheduled monument protected by Historic England under reference 1003629.
 View the official record →

-Iron Age enclosure is an archaeological site of the Iron Age period located in Northamptonshire.
+Iron Age enclosure is a prehistoric earthwork monument located in Northamptonshire, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003629.

 Iron Age enclosure is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003629.